quellus/GDTuber/README.md

 Thank you for your contributions!

-For any questions or additional help, feel free to open an issue or contact the maintainers.
+For any questions or additional help, feel free to open an issue or contact us on our [Discord server](https://discord.com/invite/RzaVWjPU8s).

 ## Attribution
 [Contract icon](https://game-icons.net/1x1/delapouite/contract.html) by [Delapouite](https://delapouite.com/) under CC BY 3.0

 [Cog icon](https://game-icons.net/1x1/lorc/cog.html) by [Lorc](https://lorcblog.blogspot.com/) under CC BY 3.0